softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 To run the tests, you can click the play icon next to an individual test, or you can right click on a package or class and select `Run` or `Run Tests in …`

+NOTE: In order for the tests to pass, you are required to override the .equals() and .hashCode() methods in your Move implementation and your Position implementation.
+To do this automatically in IntelliJ, select Code > Generate... > Override Methods and then select equals and hashCode.
+The default methods provided by IntelliJ should suffice.

 ![Run test button](test-run-button.png)
 ![Run test menu](test-run-menu.png)